 A Quick Guide on Using Vancouver Referencing and Citation Style

 Citation methods vary by academic discipline.
-Science and medicine has its own preferred style.
+Science and medicine have its own preferred style.
 Vancouver referencing and citation style is a numbered referencing system that follows the rules established by the International Committee of Medical Journal Editors (ICMJE).
 Read on to learn how to cite your sources correctly using this style.

 Vancouver Referencing Basics